-1. You must change the Annotation Scale Factor if the border cell was scaled to a factor other than 1:100.
-Otherwise, the text size in the sheet file will not correspond to the scale factor chosen when placing the border cell.
+- 1. Setting up text and dimension scale in the sheet file must change the Annotation Scale Factor if the border cell was scaled to a factor other than 1:100.
+Otherwise, the text size in the sheet file will not correspond to the scale factor chosen when placing the border cell. - 2.
 Select File > Models from the Primary toolbar.